MBA Rural Management: Admission 2025, Syllabus, Eligibility, Colleges, Careers

 Given below is a step-wise MBA Rural Management admission process for the Xavier School of Rural Management:

 Step 1.
-Entrance Exam: Candidates have to appear in any one of these valid management entrance tests: XAT, CAT, NMAT by GMAC, GMAT, or XGMT (XIM University's own test).
+Entrance Exam: Candidates have to appear in any one of these valid management entrance tests: XAT, CAT, NMAT by GMAC, GMAT, or XGMT (XIM University's test).

 Step 2.
 Online Application: Regardless of your exam, you must complete and submit the dedicated MBA-RM online application form on the XIM University website.
-Fill out the required information in the application form and upload necessary documents.
+Fill out the required information in the application form and upload the necessary documents.

 Step 3.
 Shortlisting: XIM University will shortlist candidates based on their entrance exam scores, academic records, and other profile details.